GlobeTeam-Platform/ga-kursus-cicd/educates/workshop/content/exercises/02-repository/index.md

 ---
 Since the "Source of truth" is a Git repository, then we will start by comitting our code, to a new repository.

-We already have some code in the `app`folder.
+We already have all we need in the `app` folder.

+So all we need is to push this to a Git repository, so we can start working on it.

-To add this to a git repo, run the commands below.
+This is done, by running the commands below.

 ```execute
 cd app